 - Third Party Reports.
 These are news publications, which mention the REIT, as well as reports brokerage issue to incite buy and sell

 Whenever the REIT announced something regarding the REIT or for any Singapore stock listed for the matter, you can find them on SGX.com

 You will be able to filter and find announcements on

 - quarterly financial statements

 Company Official Reports – Quarterly Financial Statements

-The quarterly financial statement report the performance of the REIT for the last quarter.
-You can find it at the same announcement section.
+The quarterly financial statement reports the performance of the REIT for the last quarter.
+You can find it in the same announcement section.

 Quarterly financial statements come in 3 documents:

 - Media Release.
 Very short which is just a summary.

 - Financials.
 This is the detail financial statement and for you to read